openstack-archive/fuel-plugin-plumgrid/doc/plugin_guide/source/install_guide.rst

    .. image:: images/plumgrid_repos.png
        :width: 80%

 #.
-Navigate to the Nodes tab to and click on Add nodes:
+Navigate to the Nodes tab and click on Add nodes:

    .. image:: images/add_nodes.png
        :width: 80%

    Assign the unallocated nodes their respective roles.
 Select the role i.e. Controller/Compute/PLUMgrid-Gateway and select the node which will assume that role.
-This process must be repeated for each node individually:
+This process must be repeated for every node individually:

    .. image:: images/add_controllers.png
        :width: 80%